UTAH DEPARTMENT OF WORKFORCE SERVICES

 - “You will be held responsible for the information contained in your Claimant Guide.
 Have you received your Claimant Guide?”

 After you have answered these questions, your responses will be displayed back to you and you will have the opportunity to correct or certify your answers.
 Knowingly or carelessly misreporting earnings constitutes fraud.
 The law provides severe penalties for receiving unemployment benefits under fraudulent circumstances.
 (See Fraud and Penalties.)
-If you realize you made a mistake after filing your weekly claim, call the Claims Center immediately.
+If you realize you made a mistake after filing your weekly claim, sign into your "My Unemployment" account at jobs.utah.gov and select our Live Chat feature or call the CARE Team immediately.

 Work and Earnings Reporting